IBM/Hybrid-Cloud-Applications-and-Services/README.md

 6. Then go to the **deployment_artifacts** folder and move your **airlines.war** file to your main directory's **airline_app/apps** folder.

+Jump to [Step 7](#7-integrate-websphere-liberty-and-api-connect-push-and-pull) to expose your application APIs via API Connect

 # 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker